COMP2281/software-engineering-group24-25-11/README.md

 ├── docs: All required documentation, such as requirements etc...\
 ├── .deps: A local collection of dependencies needed for building/developing.
 └── target (optional): Final files/executables for all build types...\\

+## Getting started
+To launch godot with the correct environment run: `just godot` To launch an editor of your choice (e.g. vscode) with the correct environment run: `just env "code ."` (note: you need to pass the command as a string)

+To compile rust extension (in debug mode) do `just` or alternatively (more verbose) `just rust-debug`.
+To compile rust extension (in release mode) do `just rust-release`.

+If you wish to automatically compile the rust extension when you make changes, see [automatic rebuilding](#automatic-rebuilding)

+> [!NOTE]
+> After launching godot for the first time, you will be prompted to find a blender executable, select the one in `${PROJECT_ROOT}/.deps/blender/`.
+> You will also need to download the export templates, which you can do by clicking `Project -> Export... -> Web (runnable)`, after which you will see a red label (if you don't have the export templates installed), follow the instructions there.

 ## Automatic rebuilding
-To automatically rebuild the rust extension whenever you make changes, you can start a terminal and run `just dev`, then it will rebuild the extension automatically.
+To automatically rebuild the rust extension whenever you make changes, you can start a terminal and run `just dev`, then it will rebuild the extension (in debug mode) automatically.

 > [!NOTE]
 > This requires `watchexec` to be installed, which can be done through `just install-watchexec`